 Overview

-It has been established through research that South African National Standards sourced from SABS are most commonly used by local companies.
-Another commonly used standard is ISO 9000 and some companies are in the process of implementing HACCP.
+It has been established through research that South African National Standards sourced from SABS are most used by local companies.
+Another commonly used standard is ISO 9000, and some companies are in the process of implementing HACCP.
 So far only one company is known to be implementing ISO22000 and is accredited to the standard.
-On the other hand it has been noted that local SMEs have very little knowledge on the use of standards and their perceived benefits.
+Local small and medium-sized enterprises have knowledge on the use of standards and their perceived benefits.

 Contact Information